 1. Overview SpanKey is a centralized SSH key server for OpenSSH, which stores and maintains SSH public keys in a centralized LDAP directory (i.e. Active Directory).
 With SpanKey there is no need to distribute, manually expire or maintain the public keys on the servers.
 Instead, the SpanKey agent is deployed on the servers and is responsible for providing the users’ public keys on-demand.
 The SpanKey server provides per-host access control with “server tagging”, LDAP access groups, centralized management from the RCDevs WebADM console, shared accounts, privileged users (master keys), recovery keys… It supports public key expiration with automated workflows for SSH key renewal (via Self-Services).

 Documents in PAM

-How to create a client policy This documentation will explain you how to configure a client policy on WebADM.
-1. What is a client policy ?
-A Client Policy provide per-client application access control and customized configurations.
+How To Create a Client Policy This documentation will explain how to configure a client policy on WebADM.
+1. What is Client Policy?
+A Client Policy provides per-client application access control and customized configurations.
 The Client Policy objects are also used to customize the behavior of a client application (ex. a VPN server using OpenOTP Authentication Server).
 You can create a client policy object having the name of a Web Service’s client ID.